shhossain/computer_science/readme.md

 - **Throughput**: An OS should be constructed so that It can give maximum throughput(Number of tasks per unit time).

 ### Major functionalities of an OS
-- **Resource Management**: When parallel accessing happens in the OS means when multiple users are accessing the system the OS works as Resource Manager, Its responsibility is to provide hardware to the user.
+- **Resource Management**: When parallel accessing happens in the OS means when multiple users are accessing the system the OS works as a Resource Manager, Its responsibility is to provide hardware to the user.
 It decreases the load in the system.
-- **Process Management**: It includes various tasks like scheduling, termination of the process.
+- **Process Management**: It includes various tasks like scheduling and termination of the process.
 OS manages various tasks at a time.
 Here CPU Scheduling happens means all the tasks would be done by the many algorithms that use for scheduling.
 - **Storage Management**: The file system mechanism used for the management of the storage.
 NIFS, CFS, CIFS, NFS, etc. are some file systems.
-All the data stores in various tracks of Hard disks that all managed by the storage manager.
+All the data is stored in various tracks of Hard disks that are all managed by the storage manager.
 It included Hard Disk.
 - **Memory Management**: Refers to the management of primary memory.
-The operating system has to keep track, how much memory has been used and by whom.
+The operating system has to keep track, of how much memory has been used and by whom.
 It has to decide which process needs memory space and how much.
 OS also has to allocate and deallocate the memory space.
 - **Security/Privacy Management**: Privacy is also provided by the Operating system by means of passwords so that unauthorized applications can’t access programs or data.
 For example, Windows uses **_Kerberos_** authentication to prevent unauthorized access to data.

 ## [Memory and Storage](Memory%20and%20Storage/readme.md)
 If you are unsure about the difference between memory and storage in computers, this article covers the differences between the two.

 ### Memory
 The term _memory_ refers to the component within your computer that allows for short-term data access.
 You may recognise this component as DRAM, or dynamic random-access memory.
 Your computer performs many operations by accessing data stored in its short-term memory.
 Some examples of such operations include editing a document, loading applications and browsing the internet.
-The speed and performance of your system depends on the amount of memory that is installed on your computer.
+The speed and performance of your system depend on the amount of memory that is installed on your computer.

 If you have a desk and a filing cabinet, the desk represents the memory of your computer.
 Items you need to use immediately are kept on your desk for easy access.
 However, not much can be stored on a desk due to its size limitations.

 ### Storage
 Whereas memory refers to the location of short-term data, _storage_ is the component within your computer that allows you to store and access data on a long-term basis.
 Usually, storage comes in the form of a solid-state drive or a hard drive.
 Storage houses your applications, operating system and files for an indefinite period.
 Computers need to write information and read it from the storage system, so the speed of the storage determines how fast your system can boot up, load and access what you’ve saved.

 While the desk represents the computer's memory, the filing cabinet represents the storage of your computer.
-It holds items that need to be saved and stored but are not necessarily needed for immediate access.
+It holds items that need to be saved and stored but is not necessarily needed for immediate access.
 The size of the filing cabinet means that it can hold a large number of things.

 **An important distinction** between memory and storage is that memory clears when the computer is turned off.
 On the other hand, storage remains intact no matter how many times you shut off your computer.
 Therefore, in the desk and filing cabinet analogy, any files that are left on your desk when you leave the office will be thrown away.
 Everything in your filing cabinet will remain.

 ## [File System](File%20System/readme.md)
-In computing, file system or filesystem (often abbreviated to fs) is a method and data structure that the operating system uses to control how data is stored and retrieved.
+In computing, a file system or filesystem (often abbreviated to fs) is a method and data structure that the operating system uses to control how data is stored and retrieved.
 Without a file system, data placed in a storage medium would be one large body of data with no way to tell where one piece of data stopped and the next began, or where any piece of data was located when it was time to retrieve it.
 By separating the data into pieces and giving each piece a name, the data is easily isolated and identified.
 Taking its name from the way a paper-based data management system is named, each group of data is called a "file".
-The structure and logic rules used to manage the groups of data and their names is called a "file system."
+The structure and logic rules used to manage the groups of data and their names are called a "file system."

 There are many kinds of file systems, each with unique structure and logic, properties of speed, flexibility, security, size and more.
 Some file systems have been designed to be used for specific applications.
 For example, the ISO 9660 file system is designed specifically for optical discs.